pH-7/JustHttpStatusCodes/README.md

-# Just HTTP Status Codes is a great way to empower your project with clean practice 💫
+## Just HTTP Status Codes is a great way to empower your project with clean practice 💫

 ## 📄 Description

 Don't hardcode HTTP status codes.
 Magic numbers (hard-coded numbers) make your code hard to be read and understood.

-When you have all status codes stored in readable constants, it makes the development of your application so easy and prevent you using the wrong HTTP status code.
+When you have all status codes stored in readable constants, it makes the development of your application so easy and enjoyable.

+It prevents you using the wrong HTTP status code and save you time and energy when developing an API that involves various HTTP status codes to be sent.

 ## ⚙️ Requirement